njlane314/rarexsec-ntuples/README.md

 as the snapshot analysis tool.
 It honours the same period syntax as `snapshot-analysis`, so comma-separated lists (`run1,run2,run3`) or additional run tokens supplied as separate arguments are all valid.
+- ROOT's implicit multi-threading is enabled automatically with the maximum available threads.

 ## Snapshot layout